lenochware/ftpdeploy/README.md

 	composer create-project lenochware/ftpdeploy

-or download from github at your development server
+or download from github to your development server

 * Create file config/your-project.php (see example above)
 * Directory ftp-deploy/data must be writeable